top of page

 New Jersey's HOAs Exposed

-In 1997, the NJ Legislature enacted the Assembly Task Force To Study Homeowner Associations.
-The panel consisted of three legislators (Christopher "Kip" Bateman, Guy R. Gregg and John Wisniewski), one developer's attorney, one managing agent, two attorneys from the Community Association Institute (CAI), and two homeowners association board members.
+So how did C-IHC get started, anyway?
+The genesis occurred in 1996, when pursuant to Assembly Resolution No. 47, the New Jersey Legislature enacted the Assembly Task Force To Study Homeowner Associations.
+The panel consisted of three legislators (Christopher "Kip" Bateman, Guy R. Gregg and John Wisniewski), one developer's attorney, two managing agents, two attorneys from the Community Association Institute (CAI), and two homeowners association board members.

 Although the Task Force was hardly representative of the interests of the individual homeowner, the hearings did draw the testimony and recommendations from many people who had purchased condos, townhomes and single-family homes in planned communities.
-Included in this group were Lois and Sam Pratt, two of C-IHC’s founding members.
+It conducted its first hearing in November 1996 and three more in early 1997.

 Winds of Change